paddymul/buckaroo/README.md

 * A UI for selecting and trying transforms interactively
 * An output table widget showing the transformed dataframe

+# Related projects
+Builtin commands are found in [all_transforms.py](buckaroo/all_transforms.py)

+There are a couple of projects like Buckaroo that aim to provide a better table widget and pandas editing experience.

+1. [Mito](https://github.com/mito-ds/monorepo)  Open source table/code editing widget for Jupyter.
+More aimed at easing transition to pandas from excel users.
+1. [Bamboolib](https://github.com/tkrabel/bamboolib)  An originally open source tool aimed at building a similar experience, more aimed as a low-code tool for beginners.
+The parent company 8080labs was acquired by Databricks.
+1. [Microsoft DataWrangler](https://github.com/microsoft/vscode-data-wrangler)  Open source, provides a very similar experience inside of VSCode's notebook experience.
+Only works inside of VSCode.
+1. [QGrid](https://github.com/quantopian/qgrid)  Open source, unmaintained.
+A slick table widget built by Quantopian, no code gen or data manipulation features
+1. [IpyDatagrid](https://github.com/bloomberg/ipydatagrid)  Open source.
+Bloomberg's Jupyter table widget.
+I used the ipydatagrid repo structure as the basis for buckaroo (js build setup only)
+1. [IPyAgGrid](https://github.com/widgetti/ipyaggrid)  Open source.
+Wraps [AG Grid](https://www.ag-grid.com/)  in a jupyter widget.
+Buckaroo also uses AG Grid.

 # What works now, what's coming